-We all know what a pump does, deliver contents of a container or bottle, but have you ever wondered how it worked?
-While there are many, many different designs and types of pumps available today, the basic principle is the same.
+We all know what a lotion pump does; it delivers a thick, smooth liquid preparation applied to the skin for different purposes.
+But have you ever wondered how it worked?
+While there are many different designs and types of pumps available today, the basic principle is the same.

 These are the components that help pump a product from the bottle to your hand: